simran1devloper/Developer-Research-AI-Agent/README.md

 A robust, graph-based AI agent designed for deep technical research.
 It uses **LangGraph** for orchestration, **Ollama** for local LLM inference, **Qdrant** for persistent memory, and **DuckDuckGo/Tavily** for web search.

+To lift the dependency from localhost, the second branch named  can also be reviewed.
+It uses Groq's "llama-3.1-8b-instant".
+Tavily apis used for web search and if at all it fails, falls back to DuckDuckGo.

 ## Project Video Link
 🎥 **Watch the Project Demo & Explanation:**
 [Click here to view the video](https://youtu.be/EpRRToI39x0)